ekintum/my-digital-memories/README.md

 ## Credits

-Brand, logo, color system, and product direction by [you].
+Brand, logo, color system, and product direction by ekin.
 Built with Claude.